 You’ll need the following: whisk broom, gloves, pliers, hammer, putty knife, powered drill motor, steel brush or wire wheel, emery cloth, 3-foot carpenter’s level, silicone caulk or roof cement, exterior primer, paint and paint brush, if needed, rivet gun and ladder.
 I get a lot of my roofing supplies at Legacy Service in Pennsylvania simply because they are right down the road from me, so it’s super convenient.

 - Wear gloves.
 Metal gutter ends are sharp.

 - Using several widths of putty knives will make the chore go faster.

-- If you’re using calk, then buy the style tube that fits a calk gun.
+- If you’re using caulk, then buy the style tube that fits a caulk gun.

 - A carpenter’s apron will give you enough pockets to carry all your tools.